two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Having been to both cities many times, I’ve spent weeks in both cities and have several friends who are locals in both cities.
 Here’s what you should know:

-Tulum and Cancun are safe cities in Mexico for the most part, but there are things to pay close attention to.
+Tulum and Cancun are safe cities for the most part, but there are things to pay close attention to.
+Watch out for the common scams in Tulum and Cancun.

 • At nighttime, always take a taxi in both cities, always.